AdobeDocs/aem-forms-automated-conversion-service.en/help/using/styles-and-pattern-considerations-and-best-practices.md

 ---
 # Best practices and known complex patterns {#Best-practices-and-considerations2}

-This document provides guidelines and recommendations that forms administrator, authors, and developers can benefit from when working with [!DNL Automated Forms Conversion service].
+This document provides guidelines and recommendations that forms administrator, authors, and developers can benefit from when working with [!DNL Automated Forms Conversion service] (AFCS).
 It discusses best practices right from preparing source forms to fixing complex patterns that require some extra effort for automated conversion.
-These best practices collectively contribute to the overall performance and output of the [!DNL Automated Forms Conversion service].
+These best practices collectively contribute to the overall performance and output of the [!DNL Automated Forms Conversion service] (AFCS).

 ## Best practices